kyverno/chainsaw/website/docs/reference/jp/examples/parse_json.md

 ## Description

-decodes a valid JSON encoded string to the appropriate type.
-Opposite of `to_string` function
+Decodes a valid JSON encoded string to the appropriate type.
+Opposite of `to_string` function.

 ## Examples